1havran/es2esm/README.md

 ## Known issues
 - Realtime searches are not supported since the sid is not generated in the same way as scheduled search
-- Multiple results in the alert are not supported.
-The POC would need to be extended by partial alert replay.